 Located near Bagdat avenue, Goztepe Park, or the park of the 60 years as locals call it, is the largest green space in the area.
-One of the nicest things of visiting Istanbul during April is that you can cath tulips at this, and many other, parks at their full bloom, so be prepared for an explosion of colors and fragrances.
+One of the nicest things about visiting Istanbul during April is that you can catch tulips at this, and many other, parks at their full bloom, so are prepared for an explosion of colours and fragrances.

-Dating back from the Ottoman era (1872–1922), Haydarpasa Terminal is the largest railway station in Istanbul.
-A symbol of what used to be a good relation between Turkey and Germany, the station was built by the German architects Helmuth Cuno and Otto Ritter.
+Dating back to the Ottoman era (1872–1922), Haydarpasa Terminal is the largest railway station in Istanbul.
+A symbol of what used to be a good relationship between Turkey and Germany, the station was built by the German architects Helmuth Cuno and Otto Ritter.

 While the train station stopped operating in 2013, the terminal is a landmark itself because of its architecture and the importance it has during the most historic events of the last century.